NammanShukla/todo-list/README.md

 This feature is a simple search bar where the input is used to filter the list that is made by the user.
 Additionally, searching for "completed" or "pending".
 I also added a status bar which will help tell the how many tasks are completed, how many are left and how many in total.

+### Task 3

+Adding a multiple delete button where by checking the check box would select a number of tasks giving the option to delete those said tasks.
+Furthermore, having a conditional filter where given the condition i.e. completed task or pending tasks; once applied to the search, can only show results matching that condition.